 UPDATE: Chewbacchus normally rolled on the first Saturday of parades but in 2019 kicked off the parade season by rolling two weeks earlier.
 The Krewe of 'tit-Rex, which used to roll right before Chewbacchus, also rolled earlier than normal.
 We'll update you if dates change again.

 This new walking Krewe for the French Quarter and Marigny made a splashing debut in 2019 and grabbed a coveted parading spot on an open Friday night.
-It’s comprised largely of expatriates from the Krewedelusion and had beautiful costumes and headdresses, creative floats and themes and put an overall magnificent parade.
+It’s comprised largely of expatriates from the Krewedelusion and had beautiful costumes and headdresses, creative floats and themes and presented an overall magnificent parade.
 Their 2020 parade was spectacular and we look forward to see what they come up with for 2021!